johnsosoka/site-johnsosoka-com/website/_posts/blog/2024-07-21-unit-testing-llms.md

 these models.
 It isn't always as simple as asserting that the output of a function is equal to an expected value as there can be many ways for an LLM to potentially phrase a correct answer.
 In today's post, I will be walking through a handful of strategies for unit testing LLMs _with_ LLMs.
-We will start simple, and then build our way up to an LLM-Driven QA Agent, which can generate its own test cases & use them to evaluate the target agent's performance.
+We will start simple, and then build our way up to an `MultiPhaseEvaluator`, which can guides a test agent through creating a test plan, executing on that plan (agent -> agent evaluation), and then evaluating the results.

 ## Setup